Samplets: A new paradigm for data compression: Introduction

 When representing discrete data by samplets, then, due to the vanishing moments, there is a fast decay of the corresponding samplet coefficients with respect to the support size if the data are smooth.
 This straightforwardly enables data compression.
 In contrast, non-smooth regions in the data are indicated by large samplet coefficients.
 This, in turn, enables singularity detection and extraction.
 Furthermore, the construction of samplets is not limited to the use of polynomials.
 Indeed, it is easily be possible to adapt the construction to other primitives with different desired properties.

 The second application of samplets we consider is compression of kernel matrices, as they arise in kernel based machine learning and scattered data approximation, compare \cite{Fasshauer2007,HSS08,Rasmussen2006, Schaback2006,Wendland2004,Williams1998}.
 Kernel matrices are typically densely populated, since the underlying kernels are nonlocal.
 Nonetheless, these kernels are usually \emph{asymptotically smooth}, meaning that they behave like smooth functions apart from the diagonal.
 A discretization of an asymptotical smooth kernel with respect to a samplet basis with vanishing moments results in quasi-sparse kernel matrices, which means that they can be compressed such that only a sparse matrix remains, compare \cite{BCR,DHS,DPS,PS,SCHN}.
-Especially, it has been demonstrated in \cite{HM} that nested dissection, see \cite{Geo73,LRT79}, is applicable in order to obtain a fill-in reducing reordering of the matrix.
+Especially, it has been demonstrated in \cite{HM} that nested dissection, see \cite{Geo73,LRT79}, is applicable in order to obtain a fill-in reducing reordering of the matrix in the standard form.
 This reordering in turn allows for the rapid factorization of the system matrix by the Cholesky factorization without introducing additional errors.
+This is in contrast to the approximate computation of the Cholesky factorization with respect to the so-called non-standard form of operators or by $\mathcal{H}$-matrices which has been proposed earlier, compare \cite{GBD98,HACK}.

 The asymptotic smoothness of the kernels is also exploited by cluster methods, like the fast multipole method, see \cite{GR,RO,YBZ04} and particularly \cite{MXTY+2015} for high-dimensional data.
-However, these methods do not allow for the direct and exact factorization, which is for example advantageous advantagous for the simulation of Gaussian random fields.
+However, these methods do not allow for the direct and exact factorization, which is for example advantageous for the simulation of Gaussian random fields.
 A further approach, which is more in line of the present work, is the use of \emph{gamblets}, see \cite{Owh17}, for the compression of the kernel matrix, cp.\ \cite{SSO21}.
-Different from the the discrete construction of samplets with vanishing moments, the construction of gamblets is adapted to some underlying pseudo-differential operator in order to obtain basis functions with localized supports, while localized supports are automatically obtained by the samplet construction.
+Different from the discrete construction of samplets with vanishing moments, the construction of gamblets is adapted to an underlying pseudo-differential operator and basis functions need to be truncated in order to obtain localized supports, while localized supports are automatically obtained by the samplet construction.